jRodriguezIV/liloveve/team_logs/Vandhana.md

 ### 03/06/2023

 - Replaced the shop.js for displaying products
-- Replaced the shop.css from tailwind
+- Replaced the shop.css
+- Added About Us

 ### Need To Do